With each strike, fears grow that Israel, the US and Iran's allies are inching closer to all-out war

 With each strike, fears grow that Israel, the US and Iran’s allies are inching closer to all-out war

-The divisions within each camp add another layer of volatility: Hamas might have hoped its Oct.
-7 attack would drag its allies into a wider war with Israel.
-Israelis increasingly talk about the need to change the equation in Lebanon, even as the U.S. aims to contain the conflict.
+The divisions within each camp add another layer of volatility.
+Hamas might have hoped its Oct.
+7 rampage across southern Israel that triggered the war in Gaza would drag its allies into a wider conflict.
+Israelis increasingly talk about the need to change the equation in Lebanon even as Washington aims to contain the conflict.

-As the intertwined chess games grow ever more complicated, the potential for miscalculation rises.
+As the intertwined chess games grow more complicated, the potential for miscalculation rises.

 GAZA IS GROUND ZERO

-Hamas says the Oct.
-7 attack that triggered the war in Gaza was an act of purely Palestinian resistance to Israel’s decades-long domination of the Palestinians.
-There is no evidence that Iran, Hezbollah or other allied groups played a direct role or even knew about it beforehand.
+Hamas says its Oct.
+7 attack was a purely Palestinian response to decades of Israeli domination.
+There is no evidence that Iran, Hezbollah or other allied groups played a direct role or knew about it beforehand.

 But when Israel responded by launching one of the 21st century’s most devastating military campaigns in Gaza, a besieged enclave home to 2.3 million Palestinians, the so-called Axis of Resistance — Iran and the militant groups it supports across the region — faced pressure to respond.